Bobby Sands: In popular culture

-The Grateful Dead played the Nassau Coliseum the following night after Sands died and guitarist Bob Weir dedicated the song "He's Gone" to Sands.
-The concert was later released as Dick's Picks Volume 13, part of the Grateful Dead's programme of live concert releases.
+The Grateful Dead played at the Nassau Coliseum the night after Sands died and guitarist Bob Weir dedicated the song "He's Gone" to Sands.
+The concert was later released as Dick's Picks Volume 13, part of the Grateful Dead's programme of live-concert releases.

 Songs written in response to the hunger strikes and Sands's death include songs by Easterhouse, Black 47, Nicky Wire, Meic Stevens, the Undertones, Eric Bogle, Soldat Louis and Christy Moore.
-Moore's song, "The People's Own MP", has been described as an example of a rebel song of the "hero-martyr" genre in which Sands's "intellectual, artistic and moral qualities" are eulogised.
-The U.S. rock band Rage Against the Machine listed Sands as an inspiration in the sleeve notes of their self-titled debut album and as a "political hero" in media interviews.
+Moore's song, "The People's Own MP", has been described as an example of a rebel song of the hero-martyr genre in which Sands's "intellectual, artistic and moral qualities" are eulogised.
+The US rock band Rage Against the Machine listed Sands as an inspiration in the sleeve notes of their self-titled debut album and as a "political hero" in media interviews.

-Celtic F.C. received a €50,000 fine from UEFA over banners depicting Sands with a political message, which were displayed during a game on 26 November 2013 by Green Brigade fans.
+Celtic F.C. received a €50,000 fine from UEFA over banners depicting Sands with a political message displayed during a game on 26 November 2013 by Green Brigade fans.

-Bobby Sands has been portrayed in the following films:
+Sands has been portrayed in the following films: